ipab-slmc/exotica/exotica/doc/XML.rst

       <C>1e-3</C>

-The parameters in this case are optional, but each solver has its own set of initialisation parameters, as detailed on the `previous page <Initialisation.html>`__ and the function of each can be found in the literature.
+The parameters in this case are optional, but each solver has its own set of initialization parameters, as detailed on the `previous page <Initialisation.html>`__ and the function of each can be found in the literature.

 Problem Setup
 ~~~~~~~~~~~~~

-Initialisation of the problem is wrapped in the XML tag named after the
+Initialization of the problem is wrapped in the XML tag named after the
 solver.
 Here we use the ``UnconstrainedEndPoseProblem``.

 Inside this problem, we have the: